corenting/EDCompanion/index.md

 An unofficial Android companion app for Elite : Dangerous.

-The application only works for the "Live" version of the game.
+ℹ️ The application only works for the "Live" version of the game.
+It doesn't work for the "Legacy" version (including the console versions).

 # Download the app